 3. Luring you into a bad deal

 The balance transfer might simply be the hook that lures you into a card that's otherwise poor value in terms of fees and standard interest rates.
-Many have standard annual interest rates close to 20% or even higher that will kick in after the introductory, or teaser, rate.
+Many have standard annual interest rates close to 20% or even higher that will kick in after the introductory, or teaser, rate comes to a close.

 4. Percentage fees